Khoj (1989 film)

 Khoj is a 1989 Bollywood mystery thriller directed by Keshu Ramsay, starring Rishi Kapoor, Naseeruddin Shah, Kimi Katkar in lead roles.
-This movie was released on 21 July 1989 and is based on the British movie Chase a Crooked Shadow (1957), which was an inspiration for the Bengali thriller Sesh Anka and One of My Wives Is Missing (TV Movie 1976).
+This movie was released on 21 July 1989 and is based on the British movie Chase a Crooked Shadow (1957), which was an inspiration for the Bengali thriller Sesh Anka and One of My Wives Is Missing (1976 TV film).
 The film was remade in Telugu as Police Report and in Kannada as Agni Sakshi.